-There is no implicit precedence in Breakpoint, Actionpoint and Testpoint conditional expressions.
+There is no implicit precedence in Breakpoint, Actionpoint

+and Testpoint conditional expressions.
 In complex expressions, the use of parentheses is mandatory.
 See these examples:

-Actionpoint UDV example

-'''

-(#myint=1) AND (#mystr="Germany")

-'''

-Local variables example

-'''

-(this.m_nCount > 10) OR (nCount%1)

-(this.m_nCount > 10) OR (bForce)

-'''

-Equality operators in conditional expressions

-- Not Equal

-- != Not Equal

-- == Equal

-= Equal

-Assignment operator in Actionpoint

-Assigns RHS to LHS

-Arithmetic operators in conditional expressions

-/ division

-- + plus

-- minus

-- multiplication

-% modulus

-Logical operators in conditional expressions
+Type Example Actionpoint UDV example (#myint=1) AND (#mystr="Germany") Local variables examples (this.m_nCount > 10) OR (nCount%1) (this.m_nCount > 10) OR (bForce) Equality operators in conditional expressions - Not Equal != - Not Equal == - Equal = - Equal Assignment operator in Actionpoint = - Assigns RHS to LHS Arithmetic operators in conditional expressions / - division + - plus minus - multiplication % - modulus

-AND - both must be true
+Logical AND - both must be true

-OR - one must be true
+operators in OR - one must be true

-&& - both must be true
+conditional && - both must be true

-| - one must be true
+expressions - one must be true

-^ - Exclusive OR (only one must be true)
+^ - exclusive OR (only one must be true)